apache/incubator-kie-kogito-examples/kogito-travel-agency/README.md

 Each version is based on previous one so it allows people perform the implementation at their own pace and to start any any place.

-[Base travel agency service](01-kogito-travel-agency) - deals with all the basic steps to book flight and hotel.
-Consists of single service that has both business logic and decision logic included.

-[Base travel agency service with persistence](02-kogito-travel-agency) - deals with all the basic steps to book flight and hotel.
+[Base travel agency service with persistence](travels) - deals with all the basic steps to book flight and hotel.
 Consists of single service that has both business logic and decision logic included.
 Preserves data between service restarts and requires Infinispan server to be available.